 Body: Maximum 1500 words, excluding abstract/narrative.
 Maximum 1000 words for Commentaries.

 Style: American Medical Association.
 Please include section headings (Introduction, Methods, etc.) as appropriate.
+Do not format into text into columns.

 Questions about article formatting and layout should be directed to firstname.lastname@example.org